ouspg/CryptoCourse/Week9Exercises/README.md

 Task 3.3 | 5 | Post-quantum Cryptography

 ## Task 1: Feedback on the course ##
 Now in the final week we'd like to get your feedback on the course.
-Please answer the questions below. **Note that you can give also anonymous feedback through the Moodle platform in the Feedback section.**
+Please answer the questions below. **Note that you can give also anonymous feedback through the University official [feedback pages](http://palaute.oulu.fi/).**

 * What did you like about the lectures?
 * What would you improve on the lectures?